-To defend against cyber attacks and security breaches, top organisations are willing to pay a lot for cyber analysts who can protect their data and remove vulnerabilities.
+To defend against cyber attacks and security breaches, top organisations are willing to pay a lot for cyber security experts who can protect their data and remove vulnerabilities.

 But is a Cyber Security degree right for you?
 In order to help you figure it out, we’ll go through everything there is to know about Cyber Security, and all the major questions future prospective students ask before deciding to study a Bachelor's or Master’s degree in Cyber Security: